lauzis/google-analytics-events-wordpres-plugin/readme.txt

 *   Outgoing links
 *   Newsletter subscription tracking

-All these events helps to set up goals in google analytics and a helps to customer understand what works, and what has to be changed or improved.
+All these events helps to set up goals in google analytics and helps customers understand what works, and what has to be changed or improved.

 == Installation ==